CAJUN CRITTER PARDONING

 Each year, we choose one lucky Louisiana animal—like a crawfish, alligator, or nutria—to be officially pardoned and crowned our honorary Cajun Critter.
 With an official “blessing” from the Rougarou Fest, this critter gets to skip the stew pot and live the good life bayou-style!

-But it’s not just for laughs—this fun tradition shines a light on the critters of our wetlands.
-Native animals play a big role in keeping Louisiana’s ecosystems healthy, from helping control pests to balancing food webs.
-Invasive animals cause permanent damage to coastal marshes and other wetlands by feeding on native plants that hold wetland soil together.
+This tradition is not just for laughs—it shines a light on the critters of our wetlands.
+Invasive animals, like Neuty, cause permanent damage to coastal marshes and other wetlands by feeding on native plants that hold wetland soil together.
+On the other hand, native animals play a big role in keeping Louisiana’s ecosystems healthy, from helping control pests to balancing food webs.